dalejn/cleanBib/README.md

   * We do not include self-citations by default because we seek to measure engagement with and citation of other researchers' work.
 We define self-citations as those including your first or last author as a co-author.
 * What if a reference has only 1 author?
   * We count that author as both the first and last author.
+* What if a reference has more than 1 first author or last author?
+  * We do not automatically account for these cases.
+If you are aware of papers with co-first or co-last authors, then you could manually add duplicate entries for each co-first or co-last author so that they are double-counted.
 * What about gender-neutral names?
   * We exclude names that cannot be classified with >70% confidence.
 These are reported in the `Diversity Statement` as "unknown."
 * Should I include the diversity statement references in the gender proportion calculation?